A parametric tensor ROM for the shallow water dam break problem: Conclusions

 Another difficulty is particular to the problem at hand and stems from the behavior of the SWE solutions for small values of \(\hright\).
 As shown in the appendix, the derivative of the solution with respect to the second parameter is not uniformly bounded in the neighborhood of \(\hright = 0\).
 Consequently, constructing a parametric ROM for the wet-bed problem is especially challenging.
 The non-interpolatory tROM with adaptive sampling --- using Chebyshev nodes to cluster samples near \(\hright = 0\) --- effectively addresses this issue and offers an efficient framework for projection-based ROM development.
 As demonstrated in Section~\ref{sec:312}, tROMs with both adaptive and fixed local dimensions can successfully handle the limiting case \(\hright \to 0\).

 Our results indicate that the novel tROM methodology can successfully handle hyperbolic problems with varying parameters.
 In particular, tROMs developed in this paper perform very well for a test problem in the regime representing typical behavior of hyperbolic systems.
-Therefore, we expect that the tROM approach discussed in this paper will also be applicable to more realistic hyperbolic systems in higher dimensions.
+Therefore, we expect that the tROM approach discussed in this paper will also be applicable to other hyperbolic systems.

+Application of tensor ROMs to hyperbolic systems still has room for improvement.
+In particular, the Principal Interval Decomposition method has been successful in improving POD-ROMs by employing a more localized-in-time construction of the reduced basis~\cite{borggaard2007interval}.
+This approach has been effectively applied to the shallow water equations in~\cite{zokagoa2018pod,solan2023development,solan2025combination,gomez2025well} within the POD–ROM framework.
+The same localization ideas can be extended to the tROM framework, yielding reduced bases that are localized both in time and in the parameter domain.

 However, one of the major challenges in the ROM community is developing accurate and efficient projection-based ROMs for problems that involve a relatively high-dimensional vector of parameters.
 As discussed in our paper, for hyperbolic problems, it might be necessary to perform clustered sampling near certain parameter values; this would present a major challenge if the vector of parameters is high-dimensional.
 Thus, further development of tensor completion and interpolation techniques might be necessary for problems that require clustered sampling.
-This will be addressed in forthcoming papers.
+This will be addressed in elsewhere.